Frederick-S/Learn-C-The-Hard-Way-Exercise/Ex3/README.md

     ```

 ### Run man 3 printf and read about the other '%' format characters you can use.
 These should look familiar if you used them in other languages (printf is where they come from).
+1. d, i

+    ```
+    The int argument is converted to signed decimal notation.
+The precision, if any, gives the minimum number of digits that must appear; if the converted value requires fewer digits, it is padded on the left with zeros.
+The default precision is 1.
+When 0 is printed with an explicit precision 0, the output is empty.
+    ```

+    ```c
+    printf("%d", 100);    // 100
+    printf("%.10d", 100); // 0000000100
+    ```

+2. o, u, x, X